ngxs/store/README.md

 export class NewAnimalSuccess {}
 ```

-In the above events, we have `FeedAnimals` which has payload for it.
-Its just
-going to flip a simple flag in our store for us.
-In the `NewAnimal` event we define
+In this example, `FeedAnimals` has no payload.
+It will only flip a simple flag
-a payload which will contain the animal type.
-Unlike with redux, we don't need to
+in our store .
+The `NewAnimal` event has a payload which contains the animal type.
-define a type property since our store is smart enough to read the class as the type.
+Unlike redux, the type property is not required in this store because it can use
-You can optionally include a type if you want to make the event more descriptive, that
+the class as the type.
+If you'd like to include a type to make the event more descriptive,
-looks like this:
+it would look like this:

 ```javascript
 export class NewAnimal {